OctoMind-dev/mintlify-docs/README.md

 [api docs with mintlify](https://mintlify.com/docs/api-playground/openapi/setup).

 In this repo we use the MDX way, that means we leverage the scraper tool.
+It is called like this

 ```
 npx @mintlify/scraping@latest openapi-file ./api-ref/openapi.yaml -o api-ref
 ```

-Then all generated MDX can be added additional information if needed.
+One can add additional information to the generated MDX documents if needed.
 Tags in the openapi.yaml definition will be converted to subdirectories in the `api-ref` directory to get a structure.

 ### Linting